 This symbols of Christmas family night lesson will help you discover the symbolism behind a collection of popular Christmas symbols.
 It will bring new meaning to the season as you realize your are surrounded by beautiful reminders of God’s love, peace, family, and hope.

-When I was putting together this lesson and designing the printable, my 11-year-old daughter was sitting next to me at our computer.
+When I was putting together this symbols of Christmas game and lesson and designing the printable, my 11-year-old daughter was sitting next to me at our computer.
 She asked me about what I was doing and I told her that I was putting together a lesson to teach about the symbols of Christmas.
 She listened to my explanation, and then she said, “That sounds fun, but what are you going to have them DO?”
 I was gently reminded that kids don’t want to sit and listen to a lesson…they want to play!

 So, this lesson combines learning with a matching game.
 Everyone in your family will get to participate and take turns teaching each other.
 During the game, you will take time out to learn about the special Christmas symbols.